cenurv/rest_api_builder/README.md

 ## Plug Router Matching

 You can provide Plug Router level matching since Plug,Router is imported into the API module.
-You nned to make sure you activate any REST actions after the custom matching or the the REST actions may pre-empt the path.
+You need to make sure you activate any REST actions after the custom matching or the the REST actions may pre-empt the path.

 ```elixir